 The comparative figures for number of claims issued and number of trials show that the majority of TCC cases settle at some point between commencement and the date fixed for trial.
-Strong case management by TCC judges is one of the reasons for this.
+One of the reasons for this is firm and robust case management by TCC judges.